-Agricultural Resources and Spheres of Influence
+Agricultural Resources and Spheres of Influence:

-- A basic LAFCO function is regulation of local governmental boundaries.
-Therefore, it would be beneficial to review the Commission's Agricultural Lands and Open Space policies to determine if they should be updated in light of recent studies as well as, the policies of neighboring LAFCO's.
-There is also a Break Out Session October 4, 2018, at the CALAFCO Annual Conference. - In this regard, staff has included the Agricultural Policies of both San Luis Obispo and Ventura LAFCO's.
-Staff will also report on the CALAFCO Conference Break Out Session at the Commission meeting.
+A basic LAFCO function is regulation of local governmental boundaries.
+Therefore, it would be beneficial to review the Commission's Agricultural Lands and Open Space policies to determine if they should be updated considering recent studies as well as, the policies of neighboring LAFCO's.